 - Possibility of a court-mandated substance abuse program

 If you do approach a DUI checkpoint after one or two drinks, don’t panic and try to make a quick U-turn.
-That’s only going to make you look suspicious to law enforcement there.
+That’s only going to make you look suspicious to law enforcement there and can be considered illegal.
 Be polite and courteous as you speak to the officers, and remain calm.

 You should also wait until you’ve been asked before you reach for your driver’s license and registration, and don’t volunteer any information.
 If you’re asked how much you had to drink, you’re under no obligation to answer the officer.
 If the officer persists, you can invoke your right to speak with an attorney before answering any more questions.